ugermann/eidf-epcc-cluster/README.md

 # eidf-epcc-cluster

 Additional documentation from the team managing the EIDF Cluster is available at [this link](https://git.ecdf.ed.ac.uk/gpu_cluster_support/eidf.gpu.cluster.docs).
-If you don't have access to that repository, you can get in touch with the EIDF service desk (see [this link](https://www.epcc.ed.ac.uk/contact)) and request access.
+If you don't have access to that repository, you can use [this link](https://epcced.github.io/eidf-docs/services/gpuservice/).
 Likewise, if you need to flag problems with the cluster, please get in touch with the helpdesk at [this link](https://www.epcc.ed.ac.uk/contact).

 About running ML/NLP experiments on a Kubernetes cluster -- we prepared an introductory guide available [here](https://github.com/uoe-eidf-cluster-users/eidf-epcc-cluster/blob/main/KUBERNETES-for-ML.md) -- if you find that anything is missing from that guide, please feel free to add to it (you all have write access) or, if you are unable of doing so, please open an issue.